The energy crisis could turn energy stocks into a secular winner

 The exuberant month of June 2008 was the summit for global energy as the world plunged into a devastating credit and subsequent economic crisis.
 Despite massive stimulus from China and the US pulling the entire world out of the abyss and a subsequent rally in energy prices and energy stocks, long-lasting damage was underway.
 Massive overinvestment in oil and gas exploration coupled with significantly higher cost levels in the sector that were shaped during the boom years caused profitability and return on capital to go down.
 Demand was also not growing at the same rate as before as China’s urbanisation was maturing and its economy was getting more energy-efficient, while the global economy was suffering from the effects of the financial crisis.

 The hard truth in 2022 is that the energy sector plays a minor role in global equity markets in terms of impact on returns, but our entire global economy is still run on energy.
 Our rise in wealth over the past 300 years has been one long technological journey from burning woods to burning coal before discovering oil and gas, and next venturing into nuclear power, before transitioning into renewable energy sources such as wind and solar.
-Because the world runs on energy it is hugely important for the economy and the energy crisis is telling politicians, consumers and businesses exactly how important it is and how we have all been taking it for granted.
+Because the world runs on energy it is hugely important for the economy and the energy crisis is telling politicians, consumers and businesses exactly how important it is and how we have all been taking energy for granted.

 Starvation of investments in the physical world